AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/ascd-58446-deleting-a-team-with-child-users-or-teams-via-graphql-gives-an-uninformative-error-message.md

 ---
-title: 'ACSD-58446: Deleting a team with child users or teams via GraphQL gives an uninformative error message '
+title: 'ACSD-58446: Deleting a team with child users or teams via GraphQL gives an uninformative error message'
 description: Apply the ACSD-58446 patch to fix the Adobe Commerce issue where deleting a team with child users or teams via GraphQL returns an uninformative error message inconsistent with the UI.
-feature:  Product, GraphQL, Company
+feature:  Product, GraphQL
 role: Admin, Developer
 ---
 # ACSD-58446: Deleting a team with child users or teams via GraphQL gives an uninformative error message